backstage/backstage/packages/backend-common/api-report.md

 import { ReadCommitResult } from 'isomorphic-git';
 import { RequestHandler } from 'express';
 import { Router } from 'express';
+import { S3 } from 'aws-sdk';
 import { Server } from 'http';
 import * as winston from 'winston';
 import { Writable } from 'stream';

+// Warning: (ae-missing-release-tag) "AwsS3UrlReader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AwsS3UrlReader implements UrlReader {
+  // Warning: (ae-forgotten-export) The symbol "ReadTreeResponseFactory" needs to be exported by the entry point index.d.ts constructor(
+    integration: AwsS3Integration,
+    s3: S3,
+    treeResponseFactory: ReadTreeResponseFactory,
+  );
+  // Warning: (ae-forgotten-export) The symbol "ReaderFactory" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  static factory: ReaderFactory;
+  // (undocumented)
+  read(url: string): Promise<Buffer>;
+  // (undocumented)
+  readTree(url: string): Promise<ReadTreeResponse>;
+  // Warning: (ae-forgotten-export) The symbol "ReadUrlOptions" needs to be exported by the entry point index.d.ts
+  // Warning: (ae-forgotten-export) The symbol "ReadUrlResponse" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  readUrl(url: string, options?: ReadUrlOptions): Promise<ReadUrlResponse>;
+  // (undocumented)
+  search(): Promise<SearchResponse>;
+  // (undocumented)
+  toString(): string;
+}

 // Warning: (ae-missing-release-tag) "AzureUrlReader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //